airbr/notes/readme.md

 * Commit a plain text version of the notes  ✅

+* Find the most commonly occurring word in notes

+* Find words that occur exactly once

+* Find % of document that are citations

+* Run Python in a Jupyter Notebook on the notes

+* Create a HTML CSS only viewer of the notes

 * Do something with machine learning with the notes (stretch goal)

 * Create a `fortune` like Unix program or script that returns a fragment of the notes on command